 and of course some Kiwi material turns up on youtube now and then as individuals go through their old video tapes and upload their favourite clip.

-Sadly there aren't that many classic Kiwi TV amongst them; even most shows that were briefly available on DVD are missing an online digital presence.
-A quick look at adding more recent shows to the site suggests most new shows disappear from local broadcasters on demand hubs after 2 or 3 years unless they have been picked up for new seasons..
+Sadly there aren't that many classic Kiwi TV amongst them; even some of the popular shows with an internationally following that were briefly available on DVD are missing an online digital presence.
+A quick look at adding more recent shows to the site suggests most local TV series disappear from their broadcasters' on demand hubs after 2 or 3 years unless they have been picked up for new seasons..

-I must admit I cannot think why classic local content isn't being exploited more by TVNZ and others at a time that on demand services are in bidding wars to lock in content to attract subscribers.
-I guess perhaps the minefield of talent clearances is the obstacle, or could it be a simple lack of quality master tapes from which to source shows?
+It's hard to understand why classic local content isn't being exploited more by TVNZ and others when on demand services are in bidding wars to lock in content to attract subscribers.
+I guess the minefield of talent clearances is an obstacle, or could it be a simple lack of quality master tapes from which to source shows?

 When Chris Schulz from The Spinoff examined the issue the general consensus from folks in the industry seemed to be the owners of the old shows don't believe demand for older shows is there, and in that case costly restoration projects are just too prohibitive.
-Sadly I'm not convinced we'll see much older material turn up if producers think everything has to be blueray 4k quality to be worth watching.
-A self imposed hurdle is often the highest.
+Sadly if producers think everything has to be blue-ray 4k quality to be worth watching I'm not convinced we'll see much older material turn up, as a self imposed hurdle is often the hardest to cross..

 Comments powered by CComment